 Nanotechnology is a broad term that describes various devices, carriers, and materials that aid in drug transport and therapeutic action.
 Nanotechnology can be divided into two major types, nanomaterials and nanodevices.
 Nanomaterials act as nano-sized lipophilic carriers that help in drug transport across BBB.
-They can be again further classified according to chemical property as nanostructured and nanocrystalline particles.
-Nanostructured particles are microstructured particles whose size is typically in the range between 1-10nm.
+They can be again further classified according to chemical property nanostructured and nanocrystalline particles. as Nanostructured particles are microstructured particles whose size is typically in the range between 1-10 nm.
 They can be of three types, polymer-based, non-polymer based and lipid-based nanostructured materials.
-Polymer-based nanoparticles include polymeric nanoparticles (PNPs), dendrimers, micelles, protein nanoparticles, nanogels and drug conjugates.
-Lipid-based nanoparticles include liposomes and solid-lipid nanoparticles (SLNs).
+Polymer-based nanoparticles include PNPs, dendrimers, micelles, protein nanoparticles, nanogels and drug conjugates.
+Lipid-based nanoparticles include liposomes and SLNs.
 Polymer-based and SLNs have wide application in the clinical sector.
-Non-polymer based nanoparticles include carbon nanotube, metallic nanoparticles, Nanodiamond, quantum dots and silica-based nanoparticles.
-They are mainly intended for photodynamic applications and in the diagnosis of disease based on their structure.139
+Nonpolymer based nanoparticles include carbon nanotube, metallic nanoparticles, Nanodiamond, quantum dots and silica-based nanoparticles.
+They are mainly intended for photodynamic applications and in the diagnosis of disease based on their structure.139 Nanocrystalline are materials with single or multiple phase polycrystals with an order of 1-10 nm.
+These nanomaterials have their own merits and demerits, which still challenge nanomedicine from being a standard therapeutic approach.140 Novel nanosized drug delivery systems and some of the examples have been enlisted in Table 1.